 There is a camp of construction folks that says tracking workers’ time with anything other than paper time cards is either a violation of everyone’s privacy, an evil display of micromanagement, or proof of a total lack of camaraderie and trust (or all three).

 Others bemoan the cheating and lying and “misremembering” that comes with paper time tracking.
-However, they contend that not even a digital time tracking system could stop the cheats.
+However, they contend that even a digital time tracking system couldn’t stop the cheats.

 Why both of those arguments are flawed